ihe-k/Cognitive_AI_Triage/README.md

 ### 2. Model Training
 * All features are concatenated and standardised
-* Random Forest Regressor trained to predict PHQ scores
+* Random Forest Regressor trained to predict PHQ-8 scores
 * Model performance validated using MAE, RMSE and R²

 ### 3. Misinformation Simulation